Prior's Field School

-Current ratings
+Overview

-Today, the school has 440 pupils aged 11 to 18 attend Prior's Field, with a third of UK and foreign students boarding on a full, weekly or flexible basis.
-The Headteacher is Mrs Tracy Kirnig, who joined in 2015 from Caterham School, Surrey and is the school's 11th head.
+Today the school has 350 pupils aged 11 to 18 attend Prior's Field, with a third of UK and foreign students boarding on a full, weekly or flexible basis.
+The Headteacher is Ms Zoe Ireland, who joined in 2024 from Farnborough Hill, Surrey and is the school's 12th head.

-In its most recent report, the Independent Schools Inspectorate (ISI) awarded Prior's Field its top rating – excellent – across all categories of inspection, including quality of achievement, teaching, pastoral care, boarding and links with parents.
-Prior's Field pupils typically take 9 GCSEs in Year 11 and have a choice of 24 A-levels in the Sixth Form.
-In 2016, at A-level, 15 per cent of girls achieved A* grades, 76 per cent A-B grades and the pass rate was 100 per cent.
-At GCSE, 28 per cent gained A* grades, 55 per cent A*-A and 79 per cent A*–B. Students participate in over 40 termly clubs, including silversmithing, philosophy, riding, chess and debating.
-A supportive university application process ensures that girls move to higher education, the majority to Russell Group universities.
+Prior's Field pupils typically take 10 GCSEs in Year 11 and have a choice of 24 A-levels in the Sixth Form.
+In 2024, at A Level, 51 per cent of girls achieved A*/A grades, 76 per cent A-B grades and the pass rate was 100 per cent.
+At GCSE, 28 per cent gained A* grades, 42 per cent A*-A and 61 per cent A*–B. Students participate in over 40 termly clubs, including creative writing, model UN, philosophy, drone club, chess and debating.

 History

 Prior's Field School opened on 23 January 1902, with only seven pupils.
-It was founded by Julia Huxley, the mother of Julian Huxley and Aldous Huxley, niece of the poet Matthew Arnold and granddaughter of Dr Thomas Arnold, headmaster of Rugby School, immortalised in the novel Tom Brown's Schooldays.
-The Huxley Family is interesting historically for achievements across the fields of science, medicine, literature and education.
-Julian Huxley became a biologist, the first Director of UNESCO and a founder member of the World Wildlife Fund.
-Aldous Huxley was the author of Brave New World (1932).
-W. B. Yeats, George Bernard Shaw and Lewis Carroll were family friends.
-The school motto, "We live by Admiration, Hope and Love," is from The Excursion by William Wordsworth.

-Starting with a five-acre (2 ha) plot and a moderately sized house designed by C.F.A.
+It was founded by Julia Huxley, the mother of Julian Huxley and Aldous Huxley.
+Starting with a five-acre (2 ha) plot and a house designed by C.F.A.
 Voysey, Julia Huxley opened her school with one boarder, five day girls, a wire-haired terrier and her 7 1/2-year-old son, Aldous.

-Julia Huxley was married to Leonard Huxley, a biographer and writer and former assistant master at Charterhouse School.
-She died in 1908 at the age of 46, after only six years as Headmistress, and was succeeded by Mrs Ethel Burton-Brown, who was Head from 1908 to 1927.
-The school magazine first appeared in June 1908, by which time there were 85 pupils and 86 Old Girls.

-Both Julia Huxley and Ethel Burton-Brown are buried in Compton Cemetery, the grave of the latter being designed by Mary Watts, wife of the painter and sculptor George Frederic Watts (1817–1904).